Wind Energy Explained: All You Need to Know

 What Are the Different Types of Wind Energy

 1. Onshore wind energy: Wind turbines are located on land.
-Construction, transportation, maintenance cost, and infrastructure needed to transmit electricity from onshore turbines to consumers is low.
+Construction, transportation, maintenance costs, and infrastructure needed to transmit electricity from onshore turbines to consumers are low.

 1. Offshore wind energy: Wind turbines are located in the ocean or freshwater.
-Construction, transportation, maintenance cost, and infrastructure needed to transmit electricity from offshore turbines to consumers is high.
-Offshore turbines are considerably larger than onshore turbines and can cost up to 20% more, and noise pollution, land use, and wildlife impact concerns are minimal compared to onshore turbines.
+Construction, transportation, maintenance costs, and infrastructure needed to transmit electricity from offshore turbines to consumers are high.

 1. Small (individual) turbines: Can produce up to 100 kilowatts (kW) of power, which is enough to power a home or a water pumping station.